 During my time there, within 2 years I was promoted numerous times first to I.T.
 Coordinator, and finally to I.T.
 Manager.
 I managed over 80 workstations deployed across two offices (in Calgary and Edmonton), and over 20 sales centers split between the two cities.
 The technologies I implemented, managed, and supported included Windows Server 2003, Citrix, Terminal Services, SQL Server, and a number of Line of Business applications specific to the industry.

 During this time, I fell in love with business and business I.T. infrastructure.
-After 2 years I resigned from my position to start my own business (at the age of 19).
+After 2 years I resigned from my position to start my own IT Services business (at the age of 19).

-For over 10 years I have provided I.T.
-Infrastructure services for the SMB and enterprise markets, specializing in Virtualization, Line of Business applications, ERP/CRM solutions, Storage, Security, and I.T.
+Since then, I have provided I.T.
+Infrastructure services, solutions, and managed services for the SMB and enterprise markets, specializing in Virtualization, Line of Business applications, ERP/CRM solutions, Storage, Security, and I.T.
 Management.

 - Systems Integration (The beauty of systems and networks that are integrated and communicate)